 - 4.5.1.
 Child abuse is defined by the Children Act as being "where a child is suffering, or is likely to suffer, significant harm".
 Safeguarding children is protecting young people under the age of 18 by identifying and responding to individual cases of abuse and by creating an environment, both physical and intellectual, which protects them from harm and provides them with the inner resources to protect themselves from abuse. - 4.5.2.
 Vulnerable adult refers to any person over the age of 18 "who is or may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or serious exploitation" (Department of Health, 2000).
 The Department of Health in their guidance "No Secrets: Guidance on Developing and Implementing Multi-agency Policies and Procedures to Protect Vulnerable Adults from Abuse" (2000) states that Abuse is a violation of an individual's human and civil rights by any other person or persons. - 4.5.3.
-Abuse is defined where there is evidence or cause for concern that an individual has suffered from or is at significant risk of any one or more of the following: - physical abuse, including hitting, slapping, pushing, kicking, misuse of medication, restraint, or inappropriate sanctions; - sexual abuse, including rape and sexual assault or sexual acts to which the vulnerable adult has not consented, or could not consent or was pressured into consenting; - psychological abuse, including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks; - financial or material abuse, including theft, fraud, exploitation, pressure in connection with wills, property or inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits; - neglect and acts of omission, including ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating; - discriminatory abuse, including racist, sexist, that based on a person's disability, and other forms of harassment, slurs or similar treatment;
+Abuse is defined where there is evidence or cause for concern that an individual has suffered from or is at significant risk of any one or more of the following: - physical abuse, including hitting, slapping, pushing, kicking, misuse of medication, restraint, or inappropriate sanctions; - sexual abuse, including rape, sexual assault, sexual exploitation or sexual acts to which the vulnerable person has not consented, or could not consent or was pressured into consenting; - psychological abuse, including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks; - financial or material abuse, including theft, fraud, exploitation, pressure in connection with wills, property or inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits; - neglect and acts of omission, including ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating;